 The frequency with which people check the value of their investments, by investment knowledge group

-Those who rate themselves as expert or advanced investors check on the value of their investments more regularly, with 86% of them checking their investments at least once a month (88% in Australia), compared to 70% of beginner/rudimentary investors (65% in Australia).
-This is also a significant uplift from 2019 for the beginner/rudimentary group, where only 63% (48% in Australia) checked the value of their investments on a monthly basis.
+Those who rate themselves as expert or advanced investors check on the value of their investments more regularly, with 86% of them checking their investments at least once a month, compared to 70% of beginner/rudimentary investors.
+This is also a significant uplift from 2019 for the beginner/rudimentary group, where only 63% checked the value of their investments on a monthly basis.

 On a regional level, people in Europe are least likely to check their investments on a monthly basis (79%) compared to Asia (82%), Americas (84%) and Other (81%).
 And on a country level, at the top end is Argentina with 91% of people checking their investments on a monthly basis, while at the other end are Belgium and Taiwan with 71% respectively.

 Surprisingly, there was no variation across age groups with younger generations being just as likely to check their investments on a monthly basis as older generations in both 2019 and 2021.
-Globally, independently of whether people were retired or unretired, they were just as likely to check in on the performance of their investments more than once a month.
-This isn’t the case in Australia where 81% of non-retired people said they check their investments at least once a month whereas only 73% of retired people checked their investment at least once a month.
+And independently of whether people were retired or unretired, they were just as likely to check in on the performance of their investments more than once a month.

 Saving versus spending